FamilOrujov/FamilOrujov/README.md

 # 🔭 Famil Orujov

-I design and build end-to-end AI systems that bridge the gap between traditional Deep Learning (PyTorch/TensorFlow) and autonomous Agentic Workflows.
+I design and build end-to-end AI systems that bridge the gap between traditional ML/DL and autonomous Agentic Workflows.
 My focus is moving beyond simple prompt engineering to architecting scalable, deterministic AI environments that solve complex, real-world problems.
 I believe the most powerful AI systems combine the reasoning of LLMs with the precision of specialized ML/DL models.
 I actively implement and optimize this intersection, ensuring high-performance retrieval and agentic decision-making.

 I view engineering as a constant R&D process.
 I actively research and analyze the latest AI papers and emerging technologies, not just to read them, but to stress-test their utility.
 My workflow involves breaking down complex research concepts and new tooling ecosystems, then integrating the viable parts directly into my projects.
 If a new technique improves performance or reliability, I build it into my architecture.